• Home

 Apart from pleasurable his imaginative and prescient of developing chemical-loose meals, the innovative farming technique has become the 29-yr-old modern farmer into a millionaire, who now earns Rs 12-15 lakh a yr!
 In a special interview with The Better India, the younger natural farmer from Madhya Pradesh recalls his long journey.

-So how does it work?
+So, how does it work?

 When the harvest is near, the farmer doesn’t reduce the leaves; he uproots the plant from the soil.
 This loosens the topsoil and helps daylight and oxygen penetrate deeper and better, improving soil health and making the crop underneath the surface stronger.
 If the roots aren’t uprooted, they could interfere with the growth of the underground crop, in this example, ginger.

-“The technique can’t be practiced in an open area, so a structure that makes use of bamboo for help, and wild grass for the roof, is set up to defend the crop from excessive weather modifications.
+“The technique can’t be practiced in an open area, so a structure that makes use of bamboo for help, and wild grass for the roof, is set up to defend the crop from excessive weather changes.
 The shed substitutes the need for steeply-priced polyhouses.
 It is climate-proof and biodegradable.

 The bamboo structure also serves as a guide for some other layer of plants which consist of climbers.
 The tallest layer includes papayas planted at a distance of 12 x 18 ft that tower over the shed.
 Lastly, the fifth layer consists of creepers grown on a mesh of wires woven from the roof of the shed to the floor.
 These can also consist of sour gourd, bottle gourds, ridge gourd, or snake gourd.